MicrosoftDocs/customer-insights/ci-docs/journeys/developer/user-authentication-events-api.md

 ---
-title: User authentication using the events API
+title: User authentication using the events API in outbound marketing
-description: Learn how to use the events API to authenticate users in Dynamics 365 Customer Insights - Journeys. ms.date: 06/11/2019 ms.topic: how-to
+description: Learn how to use the events API to authenticate users in outbound marketing. ms.date: 06/11/2019 ms.topic: how-to
 author: alfergus